LADI/synthclone/README.md

 > There are many ways you can contribute to `synthclone`:

   * If you're a developer and think that `synthclone` is missing a feature or two, you can help by writing plugins that extend the functionality of `synthclone`.  `synthclone` has a [plugin API](http://wiki.synthclone.googlecode.com/git/doxygen/index.html) that allows developers to write their own plugins.
+See also the `Writing A Simple Plugin` tutorial, [part 1](doc/TutorialWritingASimplePluginPart1.md) & [part 2](doc/TutorialWritingASimplePluginPart2.md)
   * If you have a good command of one or more languages, you can help by writing much-needed documentation on `synthclone` and the plugins distributed with `synthclone`, or by translating `synthclone`.
   * If you want to donate to `synthclone`, contact the author.